Ask many Singaporeans about how they plan to fund their retirement, and you’ll probably get a couple of stock answers: “CPF” and/or “my kids”.

 ❌ Insurance coverage: All annuities are provided by insurance companies, so naturally they come with insurance coverage for events like terminal illness.
 Unless insurance is a priority, don’t get too distracted by this — focus on the retirement income component instead.

-❌ Non-guaranteed returns: All insurers advertise a “projected” return of something like 4.75% p.a., split into “guaranteed” and “non-guaranteed” components.
-The latter has no basis in reality – even casinos also have non-guaranteed returns.
-So, pay attention only to the guaranteed return, which is usually much lower, e.g. 2%.
+❌ Non-guaranteed income: All insurers advertise a “projected” income of something like 4.75% p.a., split into “guaranteed” and “non-guaranteed” components.
+You can’t count on non-guaranteed returns, so pay attention to the guaranteed component instead.

 ❌ No medical underwriting: You don’t need to go through a medical checkup to get an annuity plan.
 Why?
 Because this is not a health insurance plan.
 So don’t base your decision on this feature either.